 Usually, the more protective a hat is, the less stylish it is, so you will have to decide for yourself as to how much protection to sacrifice so that you look good.
 Make sure the hat is stylish enough that you will wear it.
 So, if it's too dorky for you ever to want to wear, even if it's what you're looking for in protection, don't buy it.
 All the hats with capes: the Ultra Adventure, Sun Runner and Adventure, lost style points.
 Three stood out in this category; the Tilley LTM6 is ideal if you're into Indiana Jones or want a pretty classic looking model.
 If you buy a Tilley, you'll be in an exclusive secret club and start receiving the "Tilley Nod" from other Tilley owners.

 The Arc'teryx Sinsola was the least functional performance wise but looked the best, and we liked wearing it around town - although we're not crazy about the color black for a sun hat.
-Third, we loved The North Face Horizon Brimmer.
-This sizeable brimmed contender had great style for hanging out at the beach or in the garden.
+Third, we loved The North Face Horizon Brimmer this wide brimmed model had great style for hanging out at the beach or in the garden.
 We also prefer when hats have a large selection of colors to choose, from like the Sun Runner and Oasis Sun Sombrero.
 We were particularly fond of the Sun Runner's purple color!

-Make sure the hat you choose comfortable and you know you will rock it on the trail or lake.
-Look for the ones with biggest brims and longest capes.
+Make sure the hat you choose comfortable and you know you will rock it on the trail or water.
+Look for the ones with biggest brims and longest capes for maximum protection from the sun.
 The most comfortable ones have soft, lightweight materials that keep you cool and are easy to wear.
-The Editors' Choice winner, the Sunday Afternoons Ultra Adventure Hat, meets all these criteria.
+The Editors' Choice winner, the Sunday Afternoons Ultra Adventure Hat, meets all these criteria and is a great balance of protection, comfort and performance.
 If you're looking for a good deal and excellent performance, check out the Sun Runner.

-We hope we have been able to help you narrow down your top choices to find your perfect sun protecting hat.
+We hope this helps you narrow down your top choices to find your perfect sun protecting hat.
 However, if you're still unsure about which model to purchase, consider browsing our Buying Advice article for tips and guidelines to make your decision a bit easier.

 — Jessica Haist